Little School of the 400: History

+Financial supporter Felix Tijerina

 Felix Tijerina, the son of a farm worker, found himself with the heavy responsibility of helping support his widowed mother and three sisters when he was barely nine years old.
 He toiled in the cotton fields and had no opportunity to attend school.
 As the hard years went by, he finally moved to Houston, got a job as a dishwasher, taught himself English, married, and established his own restaurant.

 He was very successful and eventually became the owner of three restaurants.
 Wealth brought him invitations to join civic organizations, including LULAC.
 Tijerina was a member of Houston LULAC Council #60.
 He held many positions within the council.
 He was the director of the Rotary Club, of a bank and of numerous enterprises.

 Never forgetting his own hardships as a boy who could speak English, Tijerina was the inspiration and financial backer of the Little School of the 400, the precursor of the Headstart Program.